ECCTA identity verification reforms – time to prepare

 0:00 / 0:00

-New identity verification requirements introduced by the Economic Crime and Corporate Transparency Act 2023 (as part of the package of reforms designed to promote transparency) begin to come into force this year and will require all English companies and limited liability partnerships (LLPs) to take action.
+New identity verification requirements introduced by the Economic Crime and Corporate Transparency Act 2023 (as part of the package of reforms designed to promote transparency) are now in force and will require all English companies and limited liability partnerships (LLPs) to take action.

 What are the requirements?